ionStici/frontend/react/react-basics.md

 You should always use `key` if: **1.** The list-items have memory from one render to the next. **2.** A list’s order might be shuffled.

-Each `key` must be q unique string that Reac can use to correctly pair each rendered element with its corresponding item in the array.
+Each `key` must be a unique string that React can use to correctly pair each rendered element with its corresponding item in the array.

 ```JSX
 <li key="item_1">Example 1</li>